Image resolution: Pixel count

 The term resolution is often considered equivalent to pixel count in digital imaging, though international standards in the digital camera field specify it should instead be called "Number of Total Pixels" in relation to image sensors, and as "Number of Recorded Pixels" for what is fully captured.
 Hence, CIPA DCG-001 calls for notation such as "Number of Recorded Pixels 1000 × 1500".
 According to the same standards, the "Number of Effective Pixels" that an image sensor or digital camera has is the count of pixel sensors that contribute to the final image (including pixels not in said image but nevertheless support the image filtering process), as opposed to the number of total pixels, which includes unused or light-shielded pixels around the edges.

 An image of N pixels height by M pixels wide can have any resolution less than N lines per picture height, or N TV lines.
 But when the pixel counts are referred to as "resolution", the convention is to describe the pixel resolution with the set of two positive integer numbers, where the first number is the number of pixel columns (width) and the second is the number of pixel rows (height), for example as 7680 × 6876.
 Another popular convention is to cite resolution as the total number of pixels in the image, typically given as number of megapixels, which can be calculated by multiplying pixel columns by pixel rows and dividing by one million.
 Other conventions include describing pixels per length unit or pixels per area unit, such as pixels per inch or per square inch.
 None of these pixel resolutions are true resolutions, but they are widely referred to as such; they serve as upper bounds on image resolution.

 Below is an illustration of how the same image might appear at different pixel resolutions, if the pixels were poorly rendered as sharp squares (normally, a smooth image reconstruction from pixels would be preferred, but for illustration of pixels, the sharp squares make the point better).

 An image that is 2048 pixels in width and 1536 pixels in height has a total of 2048×1536 = 3,145,728 pixels or 3.1 megapixels.
 One could refer to it as 2048 by 1536 or a 3.1-megapixel image.
-The image would be a very low quality image (72ppi) if printed at about 28.5 inches wide, but a very good quality (300ppi) image if printed at about 7 inches wide.
+The image would be a very low-quality image (72ppi) if printed at about 28.5 inches wide, but a very good-quality image (300ppi) if printed at about 7 inches wide.

 The number of photodiodes in a color digital camera image sensor is often a multiple of the number of pixels in the image it produces, because information from an array of color image sensors is used to reconstruct the color of a single pixel.
 The image has to be interpolated or demosaiced to produce all three colors for each output pixel.